 Reinforcement to sustain good sponsorship

 Awareness of the need to be a good sponsor can be accomplished using appropriate context and language.

 Knowledge is where we see the big gap.
-We need to tell Warren and Dhara and Devon what our expectations are and where we need their support.
+To address this, we need to tell Warren and Dhara and Devon what our expectations are and where we need their support.

-But for the most part, they have the ability, yet they don't have the knowledge and reinforcement to sustain sponsorship.
-It's important for us to remember that even our most senior leaders are human beings and they need reinforcement.
+Reinforcement is needed to sustain sponsorship.
+But barriers to Knowledge and Ability can keep sponsors from being effective.
+It's important for us to remember that even our most senior leaders are human beings, and they need Reinforcement like everyone else.

-When sponsors show up and kick off the town hall that they were reluctant to do and the audience seems responsive, you need to remember to swing by and say, ''Hey Warren, thanks for showing up at that town hall.
+When a sponsor shows up and kicks off the town hall meeting they were reluctant to do, and the audience seems responsive, you need to remember to swing by and say, ''Hey, Dhara, thanks for showing up at that town hall.
 It really had a meaningful impact.''
-This kind of reinforcement is crucial to sponsor effectiveness.
+This kind of Reinforcement is crucial to sponsor effectiveness.